 Every homeowner should do their best to avoid a termite infestation.
 It’s extremely expensive and difficult to recover from this type of infestation.
 Crawl space encapsulation helps you get a head start on the process.

 A complete encapsulation is your best option if you want to avoid termites in your crawl space from the start.
-Get in contact with a JES expert to learn more about how crawl space pest control starts with encapsulation.
+Get in contact with a JES expert to learn more about how crawl space pest control starts with encapsulation and insulation.

 Get an Answer with a JES Professional Inspection Today

 This can be a difficult conversation to have overall.
 There are many things specific to crawl space encapsulation and many specific to crawl space pest control.
 However, one thing is for sure: crawl space encapsulation can benefit your home regardless.

 A free professional inspection is your best bet if you want to make sure you’re staying safe in every aspect of your home maintenance.
 A JES expert can let you know more about how crawl space encapsulation can help, when to contact crawl space pest control, and what your best options are moving forward.